 Keeping your home PC safe and secure is one of the most important aspects of our lives these days.
 Our computers are constantly exposed to threats and we are always at the risk of losing valuable data.
 But, all of this can be easily avoided by taking some precautionary measures.
 Here are the top tips to keep your home PC safe.

-Firewall is the first line of defense that can keep a lot of threats at bay.
-The modern firewall algorithms are capable of thwarting of many kinds of viruses, malicious programs and malware.
-The popular operating systems, such as Windows, have the built-in Firewall system.
-Make sure that you keep firewall running all the time.
-It is important to keep checking firewall as well.
-While it might sound a bit complicated, the truth is that keeping an eye on firewall is extremely easy.
-Let’s say you have a Windows PC, all you have to do is open Control Panel and look up for ‘firewall’ in the search option.
-You will be able to see whether or not firewall is turned on.
+A firewall is the first line of defense that can keep a lot of threats at bay.
+The modern firewall algorithms are capable of thwarting many kinds of viruses, malicious programs, and malware.
+The popular operating systems, such as Windows, have a built-in Firewall system.
+Make sure that you keep the firewall running all the time.
+It is important to keep checking the firewall as well.
+While it might sound a bit complicated, the truth is that keeping an eye on a firewall is extremely easy.
+Let’s say you have a Windows PC, all you have to do is open Control Panel and lookup for ‘firewall’ in the search option.
+You will be able to see whether or not the firewall is turned on.
 If it is OFF, make sure you turn it ON.
 If you own a Mac computer, simply click the Apple logo and then navigate to System Preferences > Security > Firewall.
 Again, make sure that it is turned ON.
 It is also recommended that you share only those files on your computer with the other machines that you really need to.

 This is the reason why it is extremely important to back up your data.
 You can store your backed up data offline on an external hard drive or online in the cloud storage.
 Even though cloud solutions provide online storage, they are quite safe.
 They are in fact perfect for IoT security.
 You can use services like Dropbox and Google Drive.
-If you are a Mac user, you may also use iCloud.
+If you are a Mac user, you may also use iCloud and learn about how to Increase SoundCloud plays.
 I would recommend both offline and online backup.

-As already mentioned, firewall is the first line of defence.
+As already mentioned, the firewall is the first line of defense.
 But, sometimes it may not be enough.
 You may require additional protection.
-This is where the Security tools come into picture.
-Antivirus is one of the most widely used security program.
+This is where the Security tools come into the picture.
+Antivirus is one of the most widely used security programs.
 There are a number of companies offering such services.
 In fact, you can even download free antivirus software program from the reputed brands.